redis/redis-doc/commands/sunsubscribe.md

 In this case a message for every unsubscribed shard channel will be sent to the client.

 Note: The global channels and shard channels needs to be unsubscribed from separately.

+For more information about sharded pubsub, see [Sharded Pubsub](topics/pubsub#sharded-pubsub).